Depression and Suicide

 - If the student continues to have problems, check in with them over time to see how things are going.
 Check to see if they are still getting help.
 Let the student know if you remain concerned or become more concerned.
 Consider calling the Counseling Center to see how you can be of help especially if the student is suicidal or if their problems persist.

-- If the student won’t get help, talk with someone at the Counseling Center at ext.
-8331, or the Staff/Faculty Consultation Center about what you can do to further help the student.
+- If the student won't get help, talk with someone at the Counseling Center at ext.
+8331, or the Staff/Faculty Consultation Center at ext.
+8360 about what you can do to further help the student.

 - Women generally talk more about the emotional experience of depression: "I feel sad," "I get upset so easily."